rohantilva/python-makefile-checker/README.md

 consequences.
 It would be great to catch these errors early, before a PR is merged.

 ## What it does
-This python project publishes a script that one can use to verify that scripts listed in a Makefile actually exist within a filesystem.
+This python project publishes a package that one can use to verify that scripts listed in a Makefile actually exist within a filesystem.
 Since this utility is a script, it can be called from github actions itself, or from within python code itself.
+I'll provide an example on how to use from within a GitHub Actions workflow file below.

 ## How to use

-If using in a Github Actions workflow file, you can follow these steps below.
+If using in a Github Actions workflow file, you can follow these steps.

 ### First install the package
 ```